Europe is no longer the playground of the rich. It’s a budget traveler’s dream come true as well, as I’ll prove to you.

-8. Andalucía, Spain
+8. Seville, Spain

 9. Berlin, Germany

-Every attraction, even top museums, and operas is priced reasonably.
+Berlin is one of the most-visited cities among those traveling to Europe on a budget.
+The economy is booming.
+Every attraction, even top museums and operas, is priced reasonably.
 If you get hold of a Berlin Pass, you can get further discounts on already reasonable prices.

-The city’s many hostels compete with each other to draw the maximum tourists, which bodes well for budget travelers.
+The city’s many hostels compete with each other to draw the maximum number of tourists, which bodes well for budget travelers.
 Berlin is also safe, which makes it one of the best cities in Europe for solo travelers, especially solo women travelers.

 10. Sarajevo, Bosnia and Herzegovina